Dantown-Internship/UI-UX-Internship/README.md

 Hey Guys,

-Welcome to the Dantown Front-End Internship Program
+Welcome to the Dantown UI/UX Internship Program

 we are eager to learn more about your capabilities.